Degree: Master of Science (MS)

 Admission

 Graduate students shall be admitted to the MS degree program upon recommendation of the faculty of the CS program.
 Requirements for admission include a strong record of scholarship in a completed bachelor's degree program in computer science and related areas, and fluency in written and spoken English.
 The University requires all foreign applicants to show English proficiency by achieving a TOEFL score of at least 90 on the internet-based exam for the thesis-focused or the project-focused track.
 For the course-focused track, a minimum TOEFL score of 80 is required.
 For students who are expected to have any professional student to student interaction, e.g., as a teaching assistant, a lab instructor, or a tutor, a minimum TOEFL score of 90 is required.
-It is required that all students submit original copies of GRE scores, with the exception of CWRU students applying to the BS/MS program.
+It is required that all students submit original copies of GRE scores, with the exception of CWRU students applying to the Combined Bachelor's/Master's Program.

 The MS program requires students to have substantial knowledge of undergraduate computer science material.
 Applications from students with a bachelor's degree in fields other than computer science may be granted admission on a provisional basis.
 Students should have knowledge equivalent to that in the courses: